TStand90/roguelike-tutorials-website/content/tutorials/tcod/part-1.md

 a function, called `handle_keys` to take care of keyboard input.
 We *could* put this in our `engine.py` file... but should it be there?
-I would argue no. The engine (game loop) captures input and should do something with it, but translating from one to the other is not something it needs to know about.
+I would argue no. The engine (game loop) captures input and should do something with it; but, translating from one to the other is not something it needs to know about.

 So rather than putting the `handle_keys` function in `engine.py`, let's